What is digital transformation?

 What results are you looking for?

-Digital transformation helps companies make the best use of big data.
-It can also apply cloud computing, machine learning, and augmented reality into the company's processes.
+Digital transformation helps many companies make the best use of big data.
+It can also apply cloud computing, machine learning, and augmented reality into the company's digital processes.
 All these innovative technologies should only be used as integrated parts of a business strategy, rather than being goals in and of themselves.
 So before you jump on the DT bandwagon, it’s crucial to know what measurable results it can bring for your business.
 The first step is to consider what business outcomes you want to achieve and how digital transformation can help.

 Become More Competitive